deskpro/docs-dev-guide/README.md

 There are two ways you can integrate Deskpro into your website:

 * The most common is to add the _chat website widget_ to your website.
 This widget enables chat on any page you add it to, and it can fall-back to showing a new ticket form if no one is online or if chat is disabled.
 Refer to the [Website Widget](/embeddables/website-widget.md) section for more details.
 * The second method is to embed a _new ticket form_ directly into your website.
 This lets you put Deskpro new ticket form anywhere on your site.
-Refer to the New Ticket Form section for more details.
+Refer to the [Form Embed](/embeddables/form-embed.md) section for more details.

 ## Apps